paramt/MemeAdviser/README.md

  - [x] ~~Calculate the current break-even point of an investment when summoned with ```!breakeven```~~
  - [ ] Monitor more of the front page (like top 5 or top 10 on hot)
  - [ ] ~~Allow users to ```!watch``` a post, which will send updates to the user for the next 4 hours~~
- - [ ] Automatically update the formula the [official formula](https://github.com/MemeInvestor/memeinvestor_bot/blob/master/src/formula.py)
+ - [ ] Automatically update the formula to the [official formula](https://github.com/MemeInvestor/memeinvestor_bot/blob/master/src/formula.py)

  \*commands will not be added because it creates too much spam